KuCoin Shares Tops 1-Day Volume of $7.88 Million (KCS)

-KuCoin Shares (CURRENCY:KCS) traded 1.2% lower against the US dollar during the 1 day period ending at 19:00 PM ET on October 20th.
-During the last seven days, KuCoin Shares has traded 19.9% higher against the US dollar.
-KuCoin Shares has a total market capitalization of $93.73 million and $7.88 million worth of KuCoin Shares was traded on exchanges in the last day.
-One KuCoin Shares coin can currently be bought for $1.17 or 0.00002994 BTC on popular cryptocurrency exchanges.
+KuCoin Shares (CURRENCY:KCS) traded down 1.2% against the dollar during the one day period ending at 23:00 PM E.T. on October 26th.
+KuCoin Shares has a total market capitalization of $93.73 million and approximately $7.88 million worth of KuCoin Shares was traded on exchanges in the last day.
+One KuCoin Shares coin can currently be bought for about $1.17 or 0.00002994 BTC on popular exchanges.
+In the last seven days, KuCoin Shares has traded 19.9% higher against the dollar.

 - Starname (IOV) traded down 3.9% against the dollar and now trades at $4,099.30 or 0.08159023 BTC.